How to Create Favorites Page Using Data Stores Module

 After some appearance customization in the Style (Elementor) or Block Style (Gutenberg) tab and click the “Update” button.
-Here’s how it will look like on the frontend:
+Here’s how it will look on the front end:

 With the help of Dynamic Tags and JetEngine functionalities, you can add an item counter to your Favorites page.
 It will automatically show how many objects the user added to the Favorites.
 This functionality can be used in the Elementor page builder only.

 Go to the dashboard, find the Favorites page, and choose to edit it with Elementor.
 Pick up the Heading widget and drop it over to the Listing Grid.
 Instead of typing in the Title, click the Dynamic Tags button in the upper right corner of the text area.
 Choose the Data Stores: Store Count option.

 The drop-down menu has two sections – Settings and Advanced.
 In the Settings section, there is only one feature – Store.
 You can set the Data Store here (the counter will work only if you choose to turn on the Count post option of that Data Store).